honglin-c/trust-region-newton/README.md

 python ../experiments/teaser_frog/frog_stretch_large.py
 ```

 The python script will iteratively run the example with different eigenvalue filtering strategies and Poisson's ratios.
+You can find the results in `results/`.

 ## Optional arguments